chibicode/naze/en/_posts/2014-04-04-angularjs-articles.md

 tags: ["1404-April 2014"]
 ---

 I feel that 80% of the best AngularJS practices are scattered across various articles on the web, whereas the remaining 20% are concentrated in books and other educational curriculums.
-I therefore focused on the big wins and compiled a list of the best practices articles.
-I probably haven't read most of them.
+So I decided to focus on the big wins (= long tail) and compiled a list of the best practices articles.

 ## Notes